School of Education & Health Sciences

 A North Central education integrates career preparation with rich academic study.
 Our faculty encourages you to refine and apply your knowledge in an interconnected world.
 Here you'll learn to think independently and work globally to solve problems and lead.

-Graduates have been accepted into DPT programs at:
+Graduates have been accepted at: